 - Final project presentations are required by Dec.
-6 - 10 minutes - Things don't have to be completed - But you should be able to present at least one result and your approach. - I will randomly select a subset of people to do final presentations in class over Dec.
+6 (Next Wednesday) - 10 minutes - Things don't have to be completed - But you should be able to present at least one result and your approach. - By noon today you cannot back out of the project without consequence (e.g., 20%) - I will randomly select a subset of people to do final presentations in class over Dec.
 6 and Dec.
 8. - If you are not selected, then a zoom recording of your presentation is due on Dec.
 8.